Allergic to Your Pet? How to Live Happily Ever After with Fido and Fifi

 - Wash Hands and Clothes After Holding or Playing with Your Pet: Make sure to wash your hands and possibly your clothes after holding or playing with your pet.
 Dander has certainly transferred onto you, and the contact is likely to cause allergy symptoms.

-These steps are just a few that can be taken to help you stay healthy and keep your pet at home.
-We’re as loyal to our pets as they are to us, just as the spending on pets during tough economic times has demonstrated.
-So, if you have pet allergies, we hope you find these steps helpful for a pet-friendly Happily Ever After.
+These simple steps are just a few that can be taken to help you stay healthy and keep your pet at home.
+We’re as loyal to our pets as they are to us, just as spending on pets during tough economic times has demonstrated.
+So if you have pet allergies, we hope you find these steps helpful for a pet-friendly Happily Ever After Home.